nardaxxx/conscience/README.md

-# Core Conscience — HumanFlag
+# Core Conscience — Human Flag

 This repository holds the **core conscience** of the HumanFlag ethical network.